nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Add person

+**MSS**

+1. User requests to add person
+2. User inputs the person's name, phone number, email address and home address
+3. AddressBook adds the person
+4. AddressBook displays add success message
+Use case ends.

+**Extensions**

+3a.
+User adds a person that already exists in AddressBook

+> 3a1.
+AddressBook shows a duplicate person error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.